 Below is a figure demonstrating the CMMC levels and descriptions.

 Prior to CMMC, DFARS clause 252.204-7012 stipulated that the contractors were tasked with implementing, monitoring, and certifying the security of their technology systems and any sensitive DoD information stored on or transferred by those systems.
-Contractors are still responsible for implementing key cybersecurity capabilities, but CMMC provides the DoD with additional security assurance in the form of a third-party assessment of contractors’ compliance with specific mandatory practices, procedures and capabilities that can adapt to new and evolving cyber threats from adversaries.
+Contractors are still responsible for implementing key cybersecurity capabilities.
+But CMMC provides the DoD with additional security assurance in the form of a third-party assessment of contractors’ compliance with specific mandatory practices, procedures and capabilities that can adapt to new and evolving cyber threats from adversaries.

-Next steps for contractors
+Next steps for contractors-CMMC Compliance

 Contractors need to get familiarized with the CMMC’s technical requirements and ready themselves for both certification, and long-term cybersecurity agility.
 Contractors should evaluate their practices, procedures and gaps, and take action to patch any identified vulnerabilities.